Installation Recovery

 Use a Live USB for Recovery

-Please Download the ISO Disk Image and create a bootable, live USB.
+Please Download the ISO Disk Image and create a bootable USB flash drive.
 Then return here to proceed.

-Boot using the USB stick as shown below.
+Boot using the USB flash drive as shown below.

 24.04 LTS (Noble): Use chroot to Recover a System